deepnsoul/TIL/infovis/basic.md

 ### Why Use Interaction?

 -	Not all questions can be answered by looking at one single visual representation.
--	Therefore, having a system that can change as we interact with it and helps us answer multiple questions
+-	Therefore, having a system that can change as we interact with it and helps us answer multiple questions.
--	An interesting area of research in visualization is how to do visualization with other devices and other interaction modes
+-	An interesting area of research in visualization is how to do visualization with other devices and other interaction modes.

 ---